 With respect to general liability policies, policyholders have attempted to obtain coverage for cyber losses pursuant to 'personal and advertising injury' provisions, which typically provide coverage for losses arising out of the publication of material that violates an individual's right to privacy.
-In some instances, courts have concluded that personal and advertising injury provisions do not encompass cyber-related claims.
-For example, where a policyholder accidentally lost computer data containing employees' personal information, an insurer's coverage denial was upheld because there had been no 'publication' of the material to third parties.
+In some instances, courts have concluded that personal and advertising injury provisions do not encompass cyberrelated claims.
+For example, when a policyholder accidentally lost computer data containing employees' personal information, an insurer's coverage denial was upheld because there had been no 'publication' of the material to third parties.
 Personal and advertising injury coverage has also been rejected for losses caused by computer hacking.
 In one instance, a court found that there was no coverage because a hacker, and not the policyholder, had committed the privacy violation.
 By contrast, a court found that a general liability insurer was required to defend a class action alleging the policyholder's online release of confidential medical records.
 Because the information was posted on the internet, the court found it constituted publication and, thus, the class members' claims potentially triggered coverage.
+Numerous courts have addressed whether a 'computer fraud' provision encompasses losses arising out of 'spoofing' or other similar fraudulent activities.
+In these cases, a key question is whether the underlying computer fraud is sufficiently prominent in causing the losses at issue, particularly where policy language requires the loss to arise 'directly' out of use of a computer.
 The availability of general liability coverage for hacking incidents and cyber-related losses under other policy provisions will depend on the particular policy language and the nature of the underlying claims.
 Thus, for example, where a policy limits 'forgery' to include only fraudulent written instruments, courts have denied coverage for claims arising out of hackers' online bank transfers.
 Similarly, where a policy explicitly states that the 'fraudulent entry' of data is limited to losses caused by unauthorised access into the policyholder's computer system, losses caused by an authorised user's entry of fraudulent information into the computer system may fall outside coverage.

-In the first-party property context, parties have litigated whether computer data constitutes 'physical' property, such that lost computer data could be covered property.
+In the first-party property context, parties have litigated whether computer data constitutes physical property, such that lost computer data could be covered property.
+In addition, litigation has arisen concerning the extent to which computer fraud insurance covers loss incurred as a result of wire transfers initiated by fraudulent emails.
+Where courts have found a sufficient causal connection between an unauthorised entry into a computer system and the loss-causing wire transfer - for example, an employee's transfer of funds outside the company in response to a fraudulent email - coverage may apply.
 As with general liability coverage, outcomes in the first-party context vary, and depend largely on applicable policy language and the factual record presented.
-For example, where a policy includes coverage for 'loss of use,' courts may be more inclined to find that expenses associated with lost data are within the scope of coverage.
-However, a federal court recently reiterated the fundamental principle that first-party insurance coverage does not impose a duty to defend or indemnify against legal claims for harm suffered by third parties due to a data breach.
+For example, where a policy includes coverage for 'loss of use', courts may be more inclined to find that expenses associated with lost data are within the scope of coverage.
+However, a federal court has reiterated the fundamental principle that first-party insurance coverage does not impose a duty to defend or indemnify against legal claims for harm suffered by third parties because of a data breach.